rafyte/How-To-Gains/README.md

   * [Pushups & Dips](https://www.youtube.com/watch?v=GdISLQcG8BA&t=4s)
   * [L-Sit & Pistol Squat](https://www.youtube.com/watch?v=flQVCWBuVgk)

-My personal workout routine is derived from the above programs.
+These are great because they're a single full-body workout you can do in one day.
+My personal workout routine is derived from the above programs, but it is broken into three different days.

 ### My Workout
 You cannot adjust the difficulty of bodyweight exercises like with weight training by simply adding or removing plates of weight.
 Therefore, in order to effectively increase or decrease the difficulty, you need to use different variations, or "progressions" of a type of exercise.
-My program is similar to Chris Heria's in that it's based on moving down progressions of an exercise after failure.
+My program is similar to Chris Heria's in that it's based on moving down though progressions of an exercise failure after failure.
 The method is described clearly in his Pullup video above.

-My training program is broken down into 3 different strenght training routines (`Pull`, `Push`, `Legs & Core`), plus an occasional cardio routine.
+My training program is broken down into 3 different strenght training routines (`Pull`, `Push`, `Legs & Core`), plus occasional cardio.

 Perform warmup.
 Each warmup exercise should be roughly 10 reps.

 For each exercise:
 1. Find the progression you are at.
-If you cannot perform more than 12 perfect-form reps of a progression, that is the progression you're at.
+If you cannot perform more than 12 perfect-form reps of a progression (or hold with perfect form for 20 seconds, if it's a hold), that is the progression you're at.
 2. Perform your highest progression until failure.
 3. Immediately move to one progression below and perform until failure.
 For example, if you reach failure at 5 pullups, immediately start negative pullups until failure.
 4. Immediately move to another progression down (two below highest progression) and perform until failure.